ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 ## Course Info - Winter 2020
 **Schedule**
 M, W, F - 10:00-10:50 + Recitation W 2:00-3:50 or 4:00-5:50
 We will be mixing synchronous and asynchronous class meetings.

 Mondays will be synchronous Problem Solving Workshops, Wednesdays will be synchronous New Material, Fridays will be asynchronous activities.
+All synchronous activities will be recorded and posted in a separate section.

 6 April - 12 June